UoB-COMSM0110/2024-group-18/README.md

 This was advantageous, especially later when testing the Game and conducting more TLX tests/think-aloud, as we were able to interview anyone in labs/close friends and family (see Section 6), creating the implication that surrogate roles significantly affect data collection.
 Although mentioned by Alexander, perhaps being more explicit about Surrogate Role strategising and conducting future research in this relationship with product success.
 However, it also poses risks, as surrogates might misinterpret the needs of those they represent.
 Specifically, our main stakeholders may not have mobility issues.
 So, final feedback may not be reflective if more experts had mobility issues; thus, they can empathise with this feature.

 ### Identifying Top-Level Needs (User Stories)

+- As a casual gamer, I want a game that is straightforward to control, allowing me to enjoy the game immediately without a steep learning curve.
+- As a puzzle enthusiast, I want a game that gives me an "aha" moment, and rewards my ability to think through a problem.
+- As a competitive gamer, I want a platformer game with complex time travel puzzles and challenges that require precise timing and strategy, offering me a satisfying depth of gameplay.
+- As a disabled gamer, I want to play games primarily using webcam-based controls, so I can enjoy the same gaming experience as others without the need for traditional input methods.
+- As a student with limited gaming time, I want a game with short levels.
+- As a commuter, I want a platformer game that provides offline playability, and can be played with one hand when I am traveling.
+- As a player seeking variety, I want a game that offers different eras and environments to explore through its time travel theme, each with unique obstacles and aesthetics.
+- As a technology enthusiast, I want a game that leverages modern technology like webcam interaction not just for accessibility, but also to create immersive, novel gameplay experiences.

+To personalise and keep these user stories in mind, we created several posters with characters to represent these user stories.
+This kept them at the forefront of our minds and provided an easy shorthand to reference in meetings: "what would Christina think"?

 <p align="center">
   <img src="Assets_For_ReadMe/UserStory1.png" width="512" height="384">
   <br>